mcgizzle/Distributed-File-System/README.md

  ## Directory Server
  The __directory server__ keeps track of which files are are stored on which nodes.
 This allows a client to make a call for the listing of all available files.
 The **directory server** also keeps track of which file nodes are currently active.
 This ensures the server never sends a client the location of an unavailable node.

+ *List Files*
+   1. List all currently available files on the system.

  *New Files*
     1. Check whether the requested filepath is available
     2. If the filepath is available, insert the new file and save it to the appropriate nodes (discussed in replication)